Buyer Fit Snapshot

 The intake process begins when the procurement lead uploads the dielines to our online portal for engineering review; I still remember the week we onboarded a cosmetics brand, sending their finalized dielines through our Atlanta prepress office on Heidelberg plate-setters at 2:00 a.m. so the morning shift could print proof rolls before the decorators arrived, which proved how a packaging budget manufacturer can keep a fast-moving launch on schedule.

-Next comes the prepress check, with the Heidelberg plates needing a minimum 120-line screen for photographic gradients.
+Next comes the prepress check, with the Heidelberg plates needing a minimum 120-line screen for photographic gradients, and if the project includes soft-touch lamination or spot UV, we’ll confirm dot gain tolerances before the plates ever hit the press.

 The operator in Atlanta confirms the registration marks, checks traps, and runs digital proofs on calibrated monitors, because this stage is where a packaging budget manufacturer truly shows its value—no shortcuts, just methodical inspections and precise color separation to avoid waste once the run begins.